|Vintage Pulp||May 11 2019|

 They return to the U.S. not knowing they've been tracked there, but when they start dropping dead they think, “Hey, didn't that high priest dude curse us?”
 Yes, he did.
 In fact, he specifically said the cobra goddess would kill them one by one.
 Missy Misdemeanor Eliot once memorably rapped in her hit song “Slide,” Behind every curtain there's a snake bitch lurkin', and that neatly encapsulates the problem for the surviving G.I.s—they realize they're in trouble but have no idea who their nemesis could be.

 But we viewers don't have to guess.
 Their homicidal stalker is Faith Domergue, raven haired veteran of many beloved sci-fi and horror films, including This Island Earth and The Atomic Man.
-She also starred in the occasional decent drama such as Vendetta and Where Danger Lives.
-She's an unusual looking woman but here her sloe-eyed beauty really works.
+She also starred in dramas such as Vendetta and Where Danger Lives.
+She's an unusual looking woman but here her sleepy-eyed beauty really works.
 You can almost believe she'll turn into a snake at any moment.
 Check her out:

 Definite snakelike qualities, right?